jcranston/coding-challenges/ai_context/explanation_generation.md

 ## When to Generate
 - Only generate `EXPLANATION.md` when explicitly requested by the user.
 - Do not create a blank or placeholder `EXPLANATION.md` during problem generation.
+- Do not automatically generate explanations when the user is asking questions to build intuition or understand concepts in chat.
 - Explanations can be generated for any problem, regardless of whether the canonical solution is implemented.

 ## What to Include in EXPLANATION.md